DotWang/ASSMN/README.md

       --bz 50000 \
       --scheme 2 --strategy 's2'
 ```
-&emsp; &ensp; And then producing the final classification map.
+&emsp; &ensp; and then produce the final classification map.

 ## Paper and Citation